-- People who have mental health issues may have experienced discrimination in recruitment and selection procedures.
-This may discourage them from seeking employment.
+- people who have mental health issues may have experienced discrimination in recruitment and selection procedures, which may discourage them from seeking employment

-- Whilst some people will acknowledge their experience of mental health issues in a frank and open way, others fear that stigma will jeopardise their chances of getting a job.
+- some people will acknowledge their experience of mental health issues in a frank and open way, but others fear that stigma will jeopardise their chances of getting a job

-- Given appropriate support, the vast majority of people who have experienced mental ill health continue to work successfully as do many with going issues.
+- with appropriate support, many people who have experienced mental ill health continue to work successfully as do many with ongoing issues

 As an employer we aim to:

-- Ensure that all staff involved in recruitment and selection are briefed on mental health issues and The Equality Act 2010, and given appropriate interview skills.
+- make sure that all staff involved in recruitment and selection are briefed on mental health issues and The Equality Act 2010, and given appropriate interview training

-- Make it clear in any recruitment or occupational health check that people who have experienced mental health issues will not be discriminated against and that disclosure of a mental health problem will enable both employee and employer to assess and provide the right level of support or adjustment.
+- make it clear in any recruitment or occupational health checks that people who have experienced mental health issues will not be discriminated against and that disclosure of a mental health problem will enable both employee and employer to assess and provide the right level of support or adjustment

-- Provide non-judgmental and proactive support to individual staff who experience mental health issues.
+- provide non-judgmental and proactive support to those who experience mental health issues